 We sat down with Staci Smith to discuss parenting during Covid, particularly to a child with an Autism diagnosis.
-We discussed the importance of her online community of fellow mothers, and how she manages her kids’ moods by balancing her own nervous system with Apollo.
+We discussed the importance of her online community of fellow mothers, and how she navigates her kids’ moods by balancing her own nervous system with Apollo.

-Tell us a bit more about your family.
+Q: Tell us a bit more about your family.

 When we first received this diagnosis for our oldest, I dove into research about how to best help him thrive.
 I was fortunate to have found a beautiful online community of similarly-minded mothers working toward the same goal.
-It became clear that Autism is a blanket diagnosis vastly misunderstood by Western medicine that looks only to alleviate symptoms instead of find underlying root causes.

-What have been the bigger challenges of parenting in 2020?
+Q: What have been the bigger challenges of parenting in 2020?

-It has been an intense few years, so as you can imagine, 2020 has certainly had extra hurdles as a mother of young children.
+A: It has been an intense few years, so as you can imagine, 2020 has certainly had extra hurdles as a mother of young children.
 I have come to understand that all children are extremely in tune to their caregivers emotional state, and understandably even more so for kids that are extra sensitive to sensory stimuli.
 I have had to work at becoming very conscious and present with processing my own emotions about both daily life and the current state of the affairs in the world.

-How are you staying grounded?
+Q: How are you staying grounded?

-Well first and foremost, I’m a huge fan of actual grounding.
+A: Well first and foremost, I’m a huge fan of actual grounding.
 Placing our bare feet to the earth.
 Go figure that our bodies need this to function properly and our modern lifestyles have left us very disconnected from this natural healing.
 It has been monumental for my oldest son.
 We are privileged to have our own yard and make it a point to spend as many hours outside as we can.
 This is something in particular that my community of Autism mothers value highly to help alleviate our children’s symptoms.

 Interestingly, my own health as a mother is very intricately linked to my children’s health.
 It has been shown in studies that children will match their adult caregivers heart rate and breathing – so if my heart rate is raised and my breathing shallow – my children subconsciously pick up on this and their bodies translate it instinctively as danger or fear.
 Quite literally, parents and their children alike often live in a constant state of fight-or-flight even if the stressors are only perceived.

-Tell us more about balancing your nervous system with Apollo.
+Q: Tell us more about balancing your nervous system with Apollo.

 While I purchased Apollo mainly for me, my oldest son has used it on occasion as well – a bonus that it is also safe for kids.
-If he is super wound up by the end of the day for whatever reason, I’ll put the Apollo on his ankle on a lower intensity.
+If he is super wound up by the end of the day for whatever reason, I’ll put the Apollo on his ankle on a low intensity.
 He welcomes it and thinks it looks really cool.
 It calms him quickly and he has even taken a little nap and woke refreshed and happy.
 This from a child who has never been a good napper and stopped napping altogether years ago.

-What are your most frequently used Apollo modes?
+Q: What are your most frequently used Apollo modes?